flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/overview.md

 ## Windshear Protection

-!!! warning "Not available in the A32NX on Microsoft Flight Simulator"
+!!! warning "Not yet available in the A32NX on Microsoft Flight Simulator"

 Windshear Protection is available during take off and approach phases when: